GuidoJeuken-6512/lambda_heat_pump_hacs/docs/documentation_en.md

 # Lambda Heat Pump Integration - Documentation

+## Modbus Communication

+The integration communicates with the Lambda WP via Modbus TCP/IP.
+The communication uses the following Modbus function codes:

+- **Reading Registers**: Function code 0x03 (Read Multiple Holding Registers)
+- **Writing Registers**: Function code 0x10 (Write Multiple Registers)

+### Register Addressing

+The registers are addressed as follows:

+- Heat Pump: Base address 4000
+- Boiler: Base addresses 4100, 4200, 4300, 4400 (for up to 4 boilers)
+- Heating Circuit: Base addresses 5000, 5100, 5200, 5300 (for up to 4 heating circuits)
+- Buffer: Base addresses 6000, 6100, 6200, 6300 (for up to 4 buffers)
+- Solar: Base addresses 7000, 7100, 7200, 7300 (for up to 4 solar systems)

+The relative address is added to the base address to obtain the absolute Modbus register address.

+### Register Types

+The integration supports the following register types:

+- **Read-Only**: Sensors and status information
+- **Read-Write**: Target temperatures and control parameters

+### Data Formats

+The registers use the following data formats:

+- **int16**: 16-bit signed integer
+- **uint16**: 16-bit unsigned integer
+- **float**: 32-bit floating point number (two consecutive registers)

+### Scaling

+The values are multiplied by a scaling factor to obtain the actual values.
+For example:

+- Temperatures: Scaling factor 0.1 (Register value 250 = 25.0°C)
+- Pressures: Scaling factor 0.1 (Register value 150 = 15.0 bar)
+- Flow rates: Scaling factor 0.1 (Register value 100 = 10.0 l/min)

 ## Structure of the Integration

 The integration consists of the following main files: